-Stormwater quantity control area requirements Development Sandy Soils Clay Soils (Types A & B) (Types C & D) Small-scale residential development including: Alterations and additions Dwelling house Secondary dwellings Attached and semi-detached dwellings Dual occupancies Two lot subdivision Ancillary structures A Deemed to Comply solution can be used OR Provide a stormwater management plan that includes stormwater mitigation (as per B4.1 General requirements for all development).
-All other development Infiltration requirements Detention requirements For on-site infiltration: For on-site detention: 10% AEP event is to be infiltrated within the site without runoff, and The post-developed 1% AEP peak flow must not exceed the pre-developed 10% AEP peak flow from the site 1% AEP peak flow must not exceed the pre-developed 10% AEP peak flow from quantity management system: For a regional stormwater quantity management system: The post-developed peak flow rate is to be less than the pre-
+Stormwater quantity control area requirements Development Sandy Soils Clay Soils (Types A & B) (Types C & D) Small-scale residential development including: A Deemed to Comply soluti OR on can be used Alterations and additions Dwelling house Secondary dwellings Attached and semi-detached dwellings Dual occupancies Two lot subdivision Ancillary structures All other development Infiltration requirements Detention requirements For on-site infiltration: For on-site detention: The rainfall depth for the 10% AEP event is to be infiltrated within the site without runoff, and The post-developed 1% AEP peak flow must not exceed the pre-developed 10% AEP peak flow from The post-developed 1% AEP peak flow must not exceed the pre-developed 10% AEP peak flow from the site.
+For a regional stormwater quantity management the site. system: For a regional stormwater quantity management system: The post-developed peak flow rate is to be less than the pre-